-All time snack easy to prepare with minimal effort yields more to prepare large quantity. this will not absorb more oil, stays for 15 to 20 days in air tight jar.
+All-time snack crispy spicy and easy to prepare with minimal effort.
+Yields more to prepare a large quantity this will not absorb more oil and stays for 15 to 20 days store in an air tight jar.

 Rice flour-2 cups

 Fried channa dal powder-1/2 cup (pottu kadalai mavu)

 2 tbsp butter or 1 Ladle of hot oil

 Sieve Rice flour and dal flour together.